AckeeCZ/ackee-guardian/README.md

 vulnerabilities, and threats.
 Just as the Guardians of the Galaxy protect the universe, Ackee Guardian ensures your Android app stays secure and your users stay safe.

-Ackee Guardian focuses on a security-related logic.
-In [Ackee](https://www.ackee.cz/) we use it to share some common security implementations across our projects, but it contains useful logic suited for anyone's needs.
+Ackee Guardian focuses on cryptography and in [Ackee](https://www.ackee.cz/) we use it to share some common cryptographic implementations across our projects, but it contains useful logic suited for anyone's needs.
 More specifically, you can use it as a 100% compatible replacement for [Jetpack Security Crypto](https://developer.android.com/reference/kotlin/androidx/security/crypto/package-summary) library and there is more!